Get Connected with Marietta

 Marietta's Gender Studies minor is an interdisciplinary program that shows students how various societies view gender and sexuality, and how both are expressed, influenced and regulated.

 Students interested in Gender Studies have an array of activities to select from at Marietta, including the College's award-winning "WITS" (Women In The Sciences) Program.
 This series of after-school and summer camp programs is designed to help local fifth- through eighth-grade girls achieve high standards in math and science.

-Various community service organizations and events are supported by Gender Studies students, including the local Sexual Assault Intervention Network (SAIN); the Center for Women's Care; Eve, Inc. (battered women's shelter); the Marietta Family YMCA; and the O'Neill Senior Center.
+Various community service organizations and events are supported by Gender Studies students, including the local Sexual Assault Intervention Network (SAIN); the Center for Women's Care; EVE, Inc. (the domestic abuse survivors shelter); the Marietta Family YMCA; and the O'Neill Senior Center.

 Episode 5: Senate Confirmation of Ketanji Brown Jackson (April 7, 2022)